Celia M. Hunter: Project Chariot

-Alaska Conservation Foundation's future
+Organizations

-ACS took on many other battles utilizing both reactive and proactive strategies to protect Alaska's environment.
-They were instrumental in removing bounties on wolves, a fight that lasted nearly a decade.
-ACS fought the Susitna Dam project, similar to the Rampart Dam.
-They worked on community projects preserving open spaces in Fairbanks and were proponents of trail systems as well as alternative transportation.
-Residents in many Alaskan communities started local ACS chapters to fight issues in their own backyards.
+The Alaska Conservation Society (ACS) took on many other battles utilizing both reactive and proactive strategies to protect Alaska's environment.
 ACS chapters worked on their own issues and communicated through the News Bulletin.
-The organization grew and worked tirelessly for 20 years before finally dissolving.
-Woods, Hunter, and other leaders realized they no longer had the resources to run such a large organization.
-They ended the ACS and divided the money up for the Alaska Center for the Environment (ACE), Southeast Alaska Conservation Council (SEACC), and The Northern Alaska Environment Council (NAEC.)
-The women had established a strong conservation movement throughout Alaska to carry on with needed work.
+The organization dissolved after 20 years.
+They divided the remaining money between the Alaska Center for the Environment (ACE), Southeast Alaska Conservation Council (SEACC), and The Northern Alaska Environment Council (NAEC).

 In 1969 Hunter was offered a position on the Governing Council of the Wilderness Society.
-In 1976 she was made president and later executive director.
-She was the first female to head a national environmental organization.
 In 1972, Hunter was nominated by Secretary of the Interior Rogers C.B.
 Morton to sit on the Joint Federal-State Land Use Planning Commission where she articulated the environmentalists' viewpoint.
-She worked with the Commission until it dissolved in 1980 with the passage of the Alaska National Interest Lands and Conservation Act.

-Even with her notoriety, Hunter did not stop looking for ways to further conservation in Alaska.
-In 1980, Celia Hunter and Denny Wilcher started the Alaska Conservation Foundation (ACF) to bring more resources to the conservation movement in Alaska and to continue the statewide networking that had been started with ACS.
-Hunter served on the ACF Board of Trustees for over 18 years.
-She served on innumerable other boards including Alaska Natural History Assn., Nature Conservancy, Trustees for Alaska, and The Wilderness Society.
-Beginning in 1979, Hunter contributed a regular column to the Fairbanks Daily News-Miner offering an alternative voice with environmental and liberal themes to the community.
-In 1980 the Alaska National Interest Lands and Conservation Act (ANILCA) was passed, doubling the size of the Arctic National Wildlife Range and renaming it the Arctic National Wildlife Refuge.
+The Alaska National Interest Lands Conservation Act was signed into law in 1980.
+Leading up to Congressional deliberation, The Wilderness Society advanced Hunter to the executive director position in 1976, requiring her to temporarily move from Fairbanks, Alaska to Washington, D.C.
+She thereby became "the first woman to head a national environmental organization."

 Mentorship

-In the mid and late 1970s, while serving on the Joint Federal-State Land Use Planning Commission for Alaska (headquartered in Anchorage), Hunter became a magnet for mentoring young women arriving in Alaska from the southern states in search of both adventure and participation in one of America's landmark conservation episodes: the apportionment of then-undesignated federal lands into forms with protected status (national parks and national monuments) versus unprotected status (United States Forest Service and Bureau of Land Management), culminating in Congressional passage in 1980 of the Alaska National Interest Lands Conservation Act.
+In the mid and late 1970s, while serving on the Joint Federal-State Land Use Planning Commission for Alaska (headquartered in Anchorage), Hunter mentored young women arriving in Alaska from the southern states in search of both adventure and participation in one of America's landmark conservation episodes: the apportionment of then-undesignated federal lands into forms with protected status (national parks and national monuments) versus unprotected status (United States Forest Service and Bureau of Land Management), culminating in Congressional passage in 1980 of the Alaska National Interest Lands Conservation Act.